fullstack-development/developers-roadmap/frontend/middle-3/fp.md

   * If it is too narrow it will not a flexible, so it is simpler to consider just a straightforward contract.
   * If too wide, you can meet the case where you cannot compose the combinator results. so it is still possible to combine data and not get conflicts
 * Is it possible to save performance for combinators application results comparing to using simple primitives?
-* Why HOF allow to easier designing the combinator libraries?
+* How does HOF help with easier designing of the combinator libraries?
 * Learn the API of the following libraries and answer the questions:
   * jQuery
   * Ramda (you can consider different categories separately)